-The Mystery Behind Goya's Terrifying Black Paintings at the Prado in Madrid
+Guide To Goya's Terrifying Black Paintings at Madrid's Prado Museum

 They depict existential despondency over the human condition and edge-of-death despair.
 The paintings were startling when first discovered, and are so even now.
 Their off center composition, bleak color palette, and expressionistic quality were unprecedented and abrasively modern.
 They cut across classes and styles.

-The Black Paintings stand out in the course of art history.
+The Black Paintings stand out in the course of art history, like a sledgehammer.

 Francisco Goya is a bit of an enigma.
 He was largely a self taught artist.
 But his success was rapid, a rags to riches type of tale.
 Over his lifetime, he went from provincial obscurity in Aragon, to the royal court, to exile in France.
 He was a satirist, a genius, and had a decided taste for the macabre.